hdushan/quickquote/README.md

 quickquote
 ==========

-An Insurance Quote app for the Sydney Testers "Faster Tests, Faster Feedback" workshop
+An Insurance Quote app for the Sydney Testers "Faster Tests, Faster Feedback" workshop.

 ####URL for the webapp, hosted on heroku:
 http://sydneytesters.herokuapp.com/

-####Things to have stup on your machine
+####Things to have setup on your machine
 (just google them to find installers):

 1. git
 2. ruby 2.0.x
 3. bundler gem
 4. chrome
 5. chromedriver (http://chromedriver.storage.googleapis.com/index.html?path=2.10/
 Unzip chromedriver, copy the unzipped file into any folder in your PATH and then make it executable.)
 6. phantomjs

 ####To set up the project on your machine: